neuroforgede/docker-stack-deploy/README.md

-docker-stack-deploy (docker-dsp)
+docker-stack-deploy (docker-sdp)
 ================================

-docker-stack-deploy (docker-dsp) is a utility that wraps around dockers to but adds the following features:
+docker-stack-deploy (docker-sdp) is a utility that wraps around dockers to but adds the following features:

 - appends the first 12 characters of the SHA-1 hash of the contents of any config/secret to the name to ensure rolling updates always work